Ask An Expert Eating Disorders

 Alex Raymond, RD, LD

-Alex Raymond, RD, LD, CEDRD is an eating disorder dietitian in private practice in College Park and Columbia, MD.
+Alex Raymond is an eating disorder dietitian in private practice in College Park and Columbia, MD.
 Alex specializes in treating individuals struggling with anorexia, bulimia, and binge eating disorder.
 She practices from an intuitive eating model and enjoys working with individuals to improve body image.
 She is a passionate Health at Every Size © advocate and anti-diet dietitian.
 Alex provides eating disorder nutrition counselling in College Park and Columbia, MD.
 Alex's College Park office is within walking distance from the University of Maryland.

-SITE DISCLAIMER: The opinions and information shared in this article or any other Content on our site may not represent that of Libero Network Society.
-We hold no liability for any harm that may incur from reading content on our site.
-Please always consult your own medical professionals before making any changes to your medication, activities, or recovery process.
+SITE DISCLAIMER: The opinions and information shared in any content on our site, social media, or YouTube channel may not represent that of Libero Network Society.
+We are not liable for any harm incurred from viewing our content.
+Always consult a medical professional before making any changes to your medication, activities, or recovery process.
 Libero does not provide emergency support.
 If you are in crisis, please call 1-800-784-2433 or another helpline or 911.